neoforge-dev/starter/memory-bank/progress.md

 ### Frontend
 1. **Testing Issues**
-   - Profile page tests failing due to import resolution
+   - Custom element registration failures in test environment
-   - Component registration warnings in test environment
+   - Import resolution failures in some test files
    - Shadow DOM testing inconsistencies
    - Some tests are still using Chai-style assertions instead of Vitest assertions
-   - Inheritance detection issues with modern class fields syntax (resolved for some components using source code string approach)
+   - Inheritance detection issues with modern class fields syntax
-   - Property and method name mismatches between tests and implementations (resolved for NeoTextInput, NeoPagination, NeoNavigation, and NeoRadio)
+   - Property and method name mismatches between tests and implementations

 2. **Performance Issues**
    - Large bundle size for some pages